 Spices and Seasonings

-- Chili Powder: (optional) Can be added for those who enjoy a kick of heat.
+- Chili Powder: (optional) For those who like a bit of heat.

 Cooking Techniques